timothymillar/TEFingerprint/docs/method.rst

 a reference genome.

 Paired end reads are mapped to a library of known transposon sequences.
-Pairs are then identified in which one read has mapped to a transposon and the other is unmapped.
+Pairs in which one read has mapped to a transposon and the other is unmapped are identified.
 Assuming that our library of known transposon sequences is largely complete, unmapped reads are likely to (primarily) contain non-transposon-genomic DNA.
 Read pairs in which both reads have mapped to a transposon sequence can be used as an additional source of information if one read has a significant soft-clipped region at its 5-prime (outer) end.
 In these cases, the soft-clipped section can be extracted and included as (short) informative read.
-Any pairs in which neither read is mapped are uninformative and ignored.
+Any pairs in which neither read is mapped are uninformative and are ignored.

 The (unmapped) informative reads are tagged with the transposon that their pair has mapped to, and then mapped to a reference genome.
 These reads